 Amazon Basics Wireless Remote Control for Canon Digital SLR Cameras (for specific canon cameras)

 I got this remote shutter very early on in my camera's life.
 Although I don't use it as much as I do the rest of the items listed in this post, it does come in incredibly handy when you need to either take a photo of yourself (like in some of my Smile Direct Club photos) or if you need to have zero shake on your camera for low light settings.

-This model of camera bag came with my Nikon when I purchased it as a bundle.
-It’s a great bag that has a lot of pockets, zippers and dividers.
+This is a great bag that has a lot of pockets, zippers and dividers.
 Things I currently keep in it: two lenses in their cases, my camera body with one lens attached, my battery adapter, A/V cords, remote shutter, extra memory card, CDs that came with the camera, basically anything that is camera related goes into that bag.
-I might need to upgrade to a bigger backpack-style bag, but I don’t really travel very often with my photography gear so this bag is more than sufficient.
+The backpack style of this camera bag is great for when you need to take it on-the-go, and it's decently affordable.

-I’m new to the artificial light game, but my husband bought me this softbox light kit for Christmas 2017.
-He knew I was getting frustrated during the fall/winter with not being able to photograph anything after sundown during the weekdays because that’s when I get home from work.
-I opened these up 4 days post appendix removal surgery (appendectomy) on Christmas day and was so excited, but still so tired from the surgery and didn’t get to play with them right away.
+I'm new to the artificial light game, but I got this softbox light kit for Christmas 2017.
+I was getting frustrated during the fall/winter with not being able to photograph anything after sundown during the weekdays because that's when I get home from work.
+I opened these up 4 days post appendix removal surgery (appendectomy) on Christmas day and was so excited, but still so tired from the surgery and didn't get to play with them right away.